 After new episodes drop, fans of TV shows from The Bachelor to Grey’s Anatomy take to social media to dissect what they just saw.
 And the twittersphere isn’t just venting about plot twists and love interests–sometimes there are bigger issues at hand.
 Dr. Morgan Smalls says that shows like Insecure and Being Mary Jane that feature Black women protagonists and majority Black casts inspire important conversations about race on social media.

 Kate Doughty discusses her debut novel, The Follower, with Christopher Tilghman.
 A spine-tingling YA thriller based on a true story, The Follower examines the implications of what it is to …

-The post Challenging Slavery in the Courtroom: <i>A Question of Freedom</i> appeared first on Virginia Festival of the Book.
+The post SHELF LIFE—<i>The Follower</i>: Kate Doughty in Conversation with Christopher Tilghman appeared first on Virginia Festival of the Book.

 For Scholars Affiliated with Virginia’s Historically Black Colleges and Universities

 This fall, Virginia Humanities is launching a new fellowship open to Black, Indigenous, and other scholars of Color affiliated with Virginia’s HBCUs.
 These fellowships, made possible through a grant from Dominion Energy Charitable Foundation, will provide up to nine months of funding for scholars interested in the humanities and human-related social sciences.

 Encyclopedia Virginia is thrilled to welcome Woody Holton for a virtual conversation about his much-anticipated new book Liberty is Sweet: The Hidden History of the American Revolution on Friday, October 29, at 12 PM.
 In this sweeping reassessment of the American Revolution, Holton shows how the founders were influenced by overlooked Americans—women, Native Americans, African Americans, and religious […]